YeahHuang/Old-Driver/README.md

 For 2018 Google Girl Hackathon IV in Shanghai

 It's forked from Prudence's github.
 She was our team leader.
-In this competition, I was mainly in charge of backend programming and data analysis(Python)
+In this competition, I was mainly in charge of back-end code for data preprocessing, visualization and prediction using Python

 [Start Playing Here]https://prudenceyyx.github.io/Old-Driver/index.html